Xilinx/Vitis-AI/mpsoc/vitis_ai_dnndk_src/README.md

-This is the source code package of Vitis AI DNNDK, usually it will be compiled and output package vitis-ai_v1.2_dnndk.tar.gz.
+This is the source code package of Vitis AI DNNDK runtime, usually it will be compiled and output package vitis-ai_v1.2_dnndk.tar.gz.
 The structure of the output package is as follows.

 <br />
 <div align="center">